 ACH payments: How they work and how they help your business

-ACH payments save customers and your business time and money.
+ACH payments can save customers and your business time and money.
 Discover how they work.
 Presented by Chase for Business.

 What is an ACH payment?